ThomasAUB/ucosm/README.md

  - **Parent_M**         : Sets a Parent/Child relationship between two tasks, will forbid the deletion of the parent task if the child task is alive.

- - **Priority_M**       : Simple priority handling, the highest priority is 1 and the lowest is 255.
-A kernel is required for this module.

  - **ProcessQ_M**       : Defines an execution sequence of active tasks.